Amanda is a huge Halloween fan! Every October she spends her time building monsters and planning family-friendly fun for the season.

 Scared by a Disney movie?
 Really, truly scared?
 Nah!
 As stated, these movies are made for young kids.
 You'd have to be a wimp to let one give you nightmares, right?
 Not with Don't Look Under the Bed.
 A genuine Disney horror film, this Halloween special premiered in 1999.
 It was rated TV-PG due to scary scenes and it certainly deserved the rating, my childhood memories say.

 Don't Look Under the Bed tackles a classic monster that almost every American child fears at some point in their life: the boogeyman.
 In the film, a teenage girl must team up with her brother's imaginary friend when she realizes the mischievous things happening around town, which she is being framed for, are the work of a boogeyman with a personal vendetta against her.

 Teenage Marnie Cromwell has always felt different from other kids her age.
 She loves anything spooky or paranormal or weird, but her mom absolutely forbids all things of that nature -- including Halloween.
 When Marnie overhears a revealing conversation between Mom and Grandma Aggie one night, her life is forever changed.
 She secretly follows her grandmother back to her home, a land called Halloweentown.
 But the unique, wonderful, magical sanctuary it seems to be has a darkness lurking in it, waiting to strike.
-Marnie must use her new belief and powers to save Halloweentown and the mortal world worth it.
+Marnie must use her new powers to save Halloweentown and the mortal world worth it.